Our final news roundup and information overload hour.

 And I remember I asked one of my friends, like, guys, what are you doing?

-They said, Well, that's what we've seen on TV.
+They said, well, that's what we've seen on TV.

-We should hate America, we should hate the West, we should hate the Christians.
+We should hate the Christians.

 And I'm like, what's the reason?